melWiss/ioc_widget/README.md

 ### MultiIocWidget
 Registers multiple dependencies at once.
 Useful for grouping related dependencies.

-### IocConsumer<T>
+### InjectScopedDependency<T>
-Widget that exposes a dependency in its context widget tree as a singleton and gets disposed when it's parent is disposed.
+Widget that exposes a dependency in its context widget tree as a singleton and gets disposed when its parent is disposed.
+(Renamed from IocConsumer in v2.0.0)

 ### context.get<T>()
 Extension on `BuildContext` to retrieve a dependency of type `T` from the nearest provider.